-Did you notice the large margin between Patty's and Irene's account balances at retirement in the graph below?
+(?)
+Did you notice the large margin between Patty's and Irene's account balances at retirement?
 Percentage increases make a difference!

 Saver Steve started strong with an outstanding 15% savings rate - a goal financial advisors recommend working toward - and then he stayed there for the long haul.